 There’s no lack of choices when it comes to music festivals in the best places to visit in Europe in summer.
 For rock, indie, hip-hop and dance fans, the Way Out West Festival sees a secluded woodland setting in Gothenburg explode with eclectic sound.

-Among the musical performances on a backdrop of lakes and sweeping parklands, there’s movie screenings, delicious vegetarian food and a sincere focus on sustainable practices throughout the festival.
+Among the musical performances on a backdrop of lakes and sweeping parklands, there are movie screenings, delicious vegetarian food and a sincere focus on sustainable practices throughout the festival.

-Venues all over central Gothenburg host events during the festival and there’s a wealth of attractions to explore in Sweden’s second-largest city.
+Venues all over central the central city host events during the festival and there’s a wealth of other things to do in Gothenburg too.

 Take the kids to Liseberg, Scandinavia’s largest amusement park, and explore the Nordic collections in the Gothenburg Museum of Art.
 See the unique, church-like façade of Feskekôrka fish market and discover the succulent fresh produce inside.
 For a day trip, it’s easy to visit the lovely fishing villages, granite cliffs and serene beaches of the Gothenburg archipelago.